 With a sales team that is often on the road, the ability to access and use Salesforce from mobile devices is critical to Columbia Business School Executive Education.
 “Our team really benefits from using the Salesforce1 Mobile App on the iPad,” adds Belland.
 “They can get real-time information from anywhere.”

 Columbia networks with students through an online portal that offers customers the opportunity to stay connected with one another and further explore executive development opportunities.
-Using App Cloud, the business school built custom tools that push information from Salesforce to the website, including class content, dates, and pricing.
+Using Salesforce Platform, the business school built custom tools that push information from Salesforce to the website, including class content, dates, and pricing.

 “Salesforce isn’t just a tool, it’s a member of our team,” concludes Belland.
 “It’s helping our business in significant ways.”